Vegan Gingerbread Parkin recipe. Parkin is an old fashioned sticky cake, made with oats, ginger and treacle and served on Bonfire Night.

 Alison Uttley writes about several different Parkin recipes in her evocative book of childhood favourites, Recipes from an Old Farmhouse.
 This is a cake that has many variations, and, as with all these recipes, every family one is the best!

-The reason I am so interested in old fashioned (and I mean old-fashioned in a loving way, not a disparaging way), is that they are so simple, yet always effective, delicious and usually quite quick!
+The reason I am so interested in old fashioned (and I mean old-fashioned in a loving way, not a disparaging way) recipes, is that they are so simple, yet always effective, delicious and usually quite quick!
 My favourite kind of recipes.
+Also, as I come from a small family, many of these recipes are smaller batch, making them perfect for a family of 4 (or smaller).

-Both of my grandmothers, aside from being from "oop north" were also amazing cooks, but also what I call instinctive cooks.
-They didn't use scales, and just weighed flour using old measuring spoons, and eyeballing the butter or lard.
+Both of my North of England grandmothers were amazing cooks, but also what I call intuitive cooks.
+They didn’t use scales, and just weighed flour using old measuring spoons, and eyeballing the butter or lard.
 I used to envy (still do!) that skill, but I know that my pastry will never be as perfect as theirs.
-I just don't make pies on a weekly or even monthly basis, and I don't like making the same recipe over and over.
+I just don’t bake as often as they did!

 Ingredients